mars0i/popco2/doc/sims/bali/initialnts1.md

 Part of the story that I would hypothesize, is that there was a (Hofstadterian) slippage at the start.
-There was a substitution of subak or farmer for brahmin/priest, because they are all people--there is an analogy between brahmins and farmers (and therefore subaks), and there are analogies between their relations.
+There was a substitution of subak or farmer for brahman/priest, because they are all people--there is an analogy between brahmans and farmers (and therefore subaks), and there are analogies between their relations.

 So how about:

-	Priest is F1, F2, etc.: priest/brahmin-specific properties.
+	Priest is F1, F2, etc.: priest/brahman-specific properties.
 	Priest is G1, G2, etc.: properties that all humans have.
 	Priest bears relationships R1, R2 to X (world, perfect heaven, something)